cloudbees/jenkins-scalability-lab/README.md

 ```
 2. Revise git server container URLs to point to localhost:2222 rather than gitserver:22  -- just on Jenkins within the Pipeline shared libraries (configure Jenkins) + Multibranch Project config
 3. On Jenkins global configuration, change the Graphite server to point at your computer's hostname rather than 'influx' (the ports will map correctly)

+# Custom Plugin Code Locations
+Besides the Load Generator logic (currently a branch off of the Random Job Builder plugin), we use a small "Scalability Info Plugin" to provide some additional metrics including Flownodes-per-second for Pipeline and Load Generator Task Counts.

+Source for this currently lives on Github, at [https://github.com/cloudbees/scalability-info-plugin](https://github.com/cloudbees/scalability-info-plugin).